debojyotiroy245/BinarySearch/README.md

 # BinarySearch
-This repo contains the code for Binary Search.
+Contains the code for Binary Search.